databrew/anomaly-detection/README.md

 ### Anomaly Detection Functions
 All anomaly detection functions are [here](R/anomaly_detection_function.R).
 To add more anomaly identification procedure, create a new function that takes in registration/household data that returns a tibble dataframe with these 3 columns `type`, `anomaly_id`, `description`.
 Once function is created, append your function in [here]('R/run_anomaly_identification.R)

+### Deploying your Changes
+Github repository has been integrated with Github Actions, to deploy changes to Dockerhub do `git push` to this repo `main` branch